Strategizing at Speed: A Learned Model Predictive Game for Multi-Agent Drone Racing: Simulation Results

 \textbf{Execution mode: synchronous.} Our first set of experiments instantiates the tournament in a simulation where the clock pauses during the agents' computation phase.
 At each discrete timestep, all agents receive the current state and calculate their strategies taking as much wall-clock time as necessary before simultaneously executing their actions.
 The environment advances only after all agents complete their calculations.
 Consequently, this \emph{synchronous} execution mode strictly rules out the effect of computational delay.

 \textbf{Results.} Fig.~\ref{fig:paper_banner_results}a shows the results of the tournament played in synchronous execution mode.
-In this setting, we find that MPG consistently outperforms the standard contouring MPC from \eqref{eq:ocp_mpc}.
+In this setting, we find that MPG consistently outperforms MPC (cvel) from \eqref{eq:ocp_mpc}, by achieving a perfect win rate across both speed configurations.
 This confirms the superiority of game-theoretic planning when computational constraints are removed.
-As shown in \figref{fig:paper_banner_results}, MPG achieves a perfect win rate across both speed configurations. \tabref{tab:overtakes_comparison} further supports this, showing that MPC fails to execute a single overtake against MPG in synchronous trials.
-This disparity stems from the predictive models used by each solver: MPG leverages a game-theoretic model to anticipate optimal opponent responses, whereas MPC utilizes a naive prediction model that assumes the opponent follows a fixed constant velocity trajectory.
+Furthermore, MPC (cvel) fails to execute a single overtake against MPG in synchronous trials.
+This disparity stems from the predictive models used by each solver: MPG leverages a game-theoretic model to anticipate optimal opponent responses, whereas MPC (cvel) utilizes a naive prediction model that assumes the opponent follows a fixed constant velocity trajectory.